 Short courses are also available that take significantly less than a year.
 The duration is often measured in hours.
 With short courses, you can study a particular facet of marketing such as branding, sales, content marketing or public relations.
 A short course is usually introductory, with significant further training required to develop job-ready skills.

 Marketing is a good career, offering more job security and work variety than many people imagine.
 Jobs for marketers will always be around because marketing is a core business discipline.
-Almost every business and organisation needs to do promote products or services and most medium to large businesses have a marketing team.
+Almost every business and organisation needs to do promote products or services and most medium to large businesses have a dedicated team.

-You can get a start as an intern, marketing assistant or writer for example.
+You can get a start as an intern, assistant or writer for example.
 Promotion opportunities exist, from campaign or product manager right through to Head of Marketing or Chief Marketing Officer (CMO).